 Tibetan monks, for example, have used a method of “overtone chanting” for thousands of years for treating illness.
 The theory is that since everything in the universe is in a constant state of vibration, including the human body, even the smallest change in frequency can affect the internal organs.

 Modern sound therapists consider a natural resonance or “note” that is in harmony for each part of the human body, and for each individual.
 Therefore, by directing specific sound waves to specific areas, they can affect the frequency of which that part is vibrating and thereby restore it to balance and therefore health.

 Shawn Picarsic has been producing beautiful pictures showing the effects of sound on a bowl of water, for example.
 These aren’t just pretty gimics.
 Given that the human body is largely composed of water, imagine the effect on a human being of different sounds.

 “One has only one way for inhalation but six for exhalation”

 Tau Hongjing of the Southern and Northern Dynasties (420 – 589)

 Qi is often described as the vibratory nature of the Universe.
 The Six Healing Sounds Qigong uses the exhalation of breath to cause vibrations which regulate and control the rise and fall of Qi (vital energy) inside the body through six different sounds.
 These affect the five organs, the liver, heart, spleen, lungs and kidneys and the triple heater, which balances all the energy systems.

-The next half day workshop on this topic will be held on Saturday November 10th at Whitehouse.
-Early bird discount until 2nd November.
+The next half day workshop on this topic will be held on Saturday February 15th at The Wee Retreat in Glasgow.